0anas01/website/linkerd.io/content/2.15/getting-started/_index.md

 In this guide, we'll walk you through how to install the latest _edge release_ of Linkerd into your Kubernetes cluster.
 New edge releases usually appear weekly, and always represent the latest and greatest development work being done on Linkerd.
-This means that edge releases always have the latest new features and fixes, but of course they may also have bugs, work that's later backed out, or breaking changes (though we try to avoid these things!).
+Using them and [reporting any issues](https://github.com/linkerd/linkerd2/issues/new/choose) is a great way to help Linkerd!

-As of February 2024, the Linkerd project only produces edge releases.
-Using them and [reporting bugs](https://github.com/linkerd/linkerd2/issues/new/choose) is a great way to help Linkerd!
-But if that isn't for you, no problem -- check out [Linkerd releases](/releases/) for more about _stable releases_ from the vendor community.
+You can also check out [Linkerd releases](/releases/) for more about _stable releases_ from the vendor community.
+The Linkerd project itself only produces edge releases.

 ## Overview